MicrosoftDocs/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/exchange-admin-center.md

 - **Hybrid**: Set up and configure a Hybrid organization.

 - **Tools**: Check your Exchange server with the Office 365 Best Practices Analyzer.
-For more information, see [About the Office 365 Best Practices Analyzer for Exchange Server](https://go.microsoft.com/p/?linkid=9839202).
+For more information about the Beta version for Exchange Server 2013, see [About the Office 365 Best Practices Analyzer for Exchange Server](https://techcommunity.microsoft.com/t5/exchange-team-blog/beta-of-microsoft-office-365-best-practices-analyzer-for/ba-p/591294).

+Note: Tools is only available for Exchange Server 2013.
+For Exchange Server 2016 and Exchange Server 2019, Tools has been deprecated.

 ### 3: Tabs